 (If you want to know more about the Peloton bike, you can check it out here.
 I have only used the bike once in a showroom, so the rest of this post is focused on the Peloton app review, specifically cycling.)

 Here’s what the Peloton app is all about

 The app brings the Peloton studio experience into your space.
 Over 20 live classes are streamed from the Peloton studio in New York City each day.
 There are cycling, running, bootcamp, strength, and outdoor options available, although the brand’s original focus was cycling and that’s what I gravitate toward and am reviewing here.

 Variety isn’t a problem either.
 There are over 10,000 previously recorded classes in their library that you have access to with just a few taps on your screen.
 You can either take live or in-demand classes on your Peloton bike or download the app to your smartphone or tablet and stream classes while on your own bike.
 At the time of publishing this post, the Peloton app is only available for iOS devices.

 If you’re looking to get your own indoor cycling bike for your home, I’ve heard the very affordable Sunny brand is great quality.
-Worth a look and wish they had distributors in France.

 One of the first things I noticed upon logging in is that the app is professionally set up and easy to navigate.
 You can sort by upcoming classes or previously recorded ones and filter results by instructor, type of class, music genre, class length, etc. if you wish.
 Then you can click on a class and see the description along with its overall rating including the difficulty rating, playlist, and times for each part of the workout (warmup, cycling, cool down).